Rape and Sexual Assault

 Sexual violence can include:

-- Pressuring or forcing someone to do something sexual
+- Pressuring, threatening or forcing someone to do something sexual

 - Touching someone sexually without their permission